maovidal/buildroot_pi_swupdate/README.md

+# ⚠️ This is a work in progress ⚠️

+This is not yet functional.
+Currently none neither the `tryboot` mechanism nor `SWUpdate` are working:

+- `tryboot` always boots from the `A` set.
+- `SWUpdate` is expected to be implemented (once `tryboot` works) using as a reference an internal working project.

+If you would like to help, please drop me a message creating an Issue.
+Thanks!

 # Description

 The purpose of this repository is to generate an image tested on `buildroot 2022.08.1` that can be flashed on the internal eMMC of the `Raspberry Pi Compute Module 4` providing a mechanism to update its filesystem via a web page.